What’s the difference between urban planning and urban design?

 If you love improving society, study urban planning

-The beauty of studying urban planning is that we all have a real-world experience of living in urban areas, whether they're good examples of town planning – or not.
+The beauty of studying urban planning is that we all have real-world experience of living in urban areas, whether they’re good examples of town planning or not.

 As a strategic occupation, urban planning also benefits from having individuals with different backgrounds.

-Whether you’ve worked as a teacher, lawyer, project manager, environmental scientist or in any other field, you’ll have valuable insights that can be used to improve society.
+Whether you’ve worked as a teacher, a lawyer, a project manager, an environmental scientist or in any other field, you’ll have valuable insights that can be used to improve society.

 In addition to having good communication skills and strong values, successful urban planners require a range of skills.